Table Of Contents

 Acceptance and Potential Growth

-In the near term, crypto will find itself steadily growing while waiting for regulatory changes to tick into place.
-This would be a suitable time for the most adventurous financial institutions to seek out exploratory partnerships with crypto providers by creating crypto “wallets” and payment processes before the wave of acceptance arrives.
+In the near term, crypto will likely see gradual growth as regulatory frameworks mature and more institutions test practical use cases.
+This would be a suitable time for adventurous financial institutions to explore partnerships with crypto providers by creating crypto “wallets” and payment processes before broader acceptance arrives.

 This is already being done by the likes of Coinbase and BitPay, which have created products that allow merchants to accept cryptocurrency payments without taking on the risks of holding the underlying bitcoins on their ledgers.
 These types of strategic partnerships and solutions will move the market forward.
 As regulation comes in, more robust and involved products can come to play a greater role in moving the product along.